 As a child, I was taught that not everyone is as they appear.
-This was confusing and has taken me many years to really understand.
-I have badly hurt with great pain, when I have been let down as a result of seeing people as I wanted to see them, not as reality.
+This was confusing and took me many years to really understand.
+I have been badly hurt, causing considerable pain, like many of us, by being let down as a result of seeing people as we wanted to see them, which was not a reality though.

 My grandmother used to often refer to some people being ‘a wolf in sheep’s clothing’ and I recognise now very clearly what she was really speaking about.
-I get caught often, as I tend to see the good and potential in people and not consider that they could only have themselves in mind to get or achieve what they want.
+I get caught often, as I tend to see the good and potential in people and not consider that they may only have themselves in mind to get or achieve what they want.

 For someone as optimistic as me, this can be a hard lesson!